robinweser/react-look/docs/guides/configureLook.md

 Basically you will set an array of plugins which will perform in the exact same order as specified.
 Plugins might also require some special settings within your config object. e.g. the **Mixin**-Plugin which lets you define custom style properties uses the `mixins` key to define those.
-> Check out the [Look API docs](../api/Look.md) for a complete list of possible config options.

 ### Custom configuration
 ```javascript